Hydrodynamic theory of wetting by active particles: Model and methods

 \subsubsection{System geometry and wall/barrier potential}

-Following~\cite{WildingWettingABPs}, we study a two-dimensional system with periodic boundary conditions, and a penetrable wall (or ``barrier'') located at $x=0$.
+Following~\cite{Turci2021, Das2020}, we study a two-dimensional system with periodic boundary conditions, and a penetrable wall (or ``barrier'') located at $x=0$.
 In the limit of large barrier height, this becomes the slit geometry of Figure ~\ref{fig:wetting_schematic}(b).
-Hard walls are typically fully wet in active systems \cite{Neta2021, WildingWettingABPs}, due to the generic accumulation of active particles near solid barriers \cite{bechinger2016active, Das2018, Elgeti2013}.
-Partial wetting states have been observed in active systems, either with soft walls \cite{TailleurWettingCurrents}, or using penetrable barriers \cite{WildingWettingABPs, das2020morphological}.
-We choose a barrier whose softness and penetrability scale together, in order to access a transition between full- and partial-wetting states.
+It is known that active particles generically adsorb to hard walls \cite{Das2018, Elgeti2013, Sepulveda2017, Sepulveda2018}, leading generically to full {(complete)} wetting {in the context of 2-phase coexistence} \cite{Zhao2026, Turci2021, Das2020, Neta2021, Turci2024, PerezBastias2025}.
+Partial wetting states have been observed in active systems, either with soft walls \cite{Zhao2026}, or using penetrable barriers \cite{Turci2021, Das2020}.
+We choose a smooth, penetrable barrier in order to access a transition between full- and partial-wetting states.
 Periodic boundary conditions are used to avoid introducing any additional confining boundaries.
+Experimental realisations of this geometry are discussed in Section \ref{subsec:outlook}.
+We emphasise that our study is at fixed total fluid mass and at liquid-vapour coexistence (in contrast to, e.g. \cite{Neta2021}), and so the phenomena of prewetting and capillary condensation \cite{Bonn2009} are not relevant here.

 Since the governing PDEs are deterministic and the initial condition is chosen to be translationally invariant along the direction parallel to the walls, the probability density $f(\vb{x},\theta,t)$ only depends on the component $x$ of the position $\vb{x}$ perpendicular to the barrier.
-Hence, we consider $1d$ density profiles $f(x, \theta, t)$ in the following, although we emphasize that the underlying lattice model is $2d$ and can easily be generalised to higher dimensions \cite{Mason2023, Erignoux2024}.
+Hence, we consider $1d$ density profiles $f(x, \theta, t)$ in the following, although we emphasise that the underlying lattice model is $2d$ and can easily be generalised to higher dimensions \cite{Mason2023a, KourbaneHoussene2018}, {see Appendix \ref{app:slabs_droplets}}.
 (Indeed, it is not possible to have orientational diffusion at fixed propulsion speed $v_0$ in one spatial dimension.)
+See Section \ref{sec:background} above for a discussion of equilibrium wetting with one non-translationally-invariant direction.
 We choose a system with domain size $L$ in the $x$-direction.

-The barrier potential is taken as in~\cite{WildingWettingABPs}:
+The barrier potential is taken as in~\cite{Turci2021}:

 so the strength of the barrier potential is a dimensionless parameter $\epsilon$; its half-width $w_b$ is fixed throughout as $w_b=l_D/2$.
 The final (dimensionless) control parameter, alongside the barrier strength $\epsilon$ and the activity level $\text{{Pe}}$, is the (conserved) total density